-- 2.1.1 Products that meet the definition of a Computer and one of the following Product Type definitions, as specified herein, are eligible for ENERGY STAR qualification, with the exception of products listed in Section 2.2: - i.
-Desktop Computers and Integrated Desktop Computers; - ii.
+- 2.1.1 Products that meet the definition of a Computer and one of the following Product Type definitions, as specified herein, are eligible for ENERGY STAR certification, with the exception of products listed in Section 2.2:

+- i.
+Desktop Computers and Integrated Desktop Computers:

+- ii.
 Notebook Computers;

 - iii.
-Workstations;
+Slates/Tablets:

 - iv.
-Small-scale Servers that are marketed and sold for non-data center use; and
+Portable All-In-One Computers;

 - v.
+Workstations; and

+- vi.
 Thin Clients.